 And here is a movie that shows what the gravitational lensing effect might look like in this system (elapsed time in movie is about five hours): White dwarf lensing G dwarf.

-The discovery was announce in May, 2013 in Science magazine: Borucki, Agol et al., 2013, Science.
+The discovery was announced in May, 2013 in Science magazine: Borucki, Agol et al., 2013, Science.
 Astronomers (and astrobiologists) are excited about this find, and its possible implications for exo-biology.

 Here is a description of the first multi-planet system orbiting two stars that we just found: Kepler-47